About The Brae – Dawesley

 We have partnered up with some of the industry’s superstars to offer super easy elopement packages at The Brae Dawesley – click the button below to find out more!!

-Since Australia Day Weekend 2019 The Brae has been the home and life-long wish come true for Maddie and Milos, who live on the property along with their baby daughter Ayla (and Baby no.2 on the way) their 2 white fluffy dogs Jade & Jasper, 5 pet sheep (Daisy, Bindi, Poppy, Dahlia and Manuka) and countless Silky cross Bantam chickens.
+Since Australia Day Weekend 2019 The Brae has been the home and life-long wish come true for Maddie and Milos, who live on the property along with their beautiful daughter Ayla and handsome little son Dante their white fluffy Jasper, a bunch of pet sheep (Daisy, Bindi, Poppy, Dahlia and Manuka were all hand reared) and 3 very spunky goats.

 211 Old Princes Highway